Swift Go completes low-value cross-border payments in less than three minutes

-“BBVA is very excited to be one of the first banks to sign up to SWIFT Go,” says Raouf Soussi, BBVA's Head of Strategy for Enterprise Payments.
+“BBVA is very excited to be one of the first banks to sign up to SWIFT Go,” said Raouf Soussi at the time.
 “We recognize the potential of this solution to revolutionize the way SMEs and consumers move money around the world.
 We have listened closely to our customers and we know how much they value a secure service that ensures payments reach their destination quickly and seamlessly.”

 - Easy to use: Banks count on an experience that is simple and streamlined, with data requirements known upfront.